mikaem/SISC-Legendre-to-Chebyshev/README.md

 Se also the [github actions setup](https://github.com/mikaem/SISC-Legendre-to-Chebyshev/blob/main/.github/workflows/l2c.yml), which installs the `l2copenblas` environment and does all necessary steps to install and test the code.

 # Codespace
 Another simple way to test this code is to create a codespace.
-The l2copenblas.yml file in the root folder will then make sure that the codespace creates a conda environment with all necessary dependencies, including OpenBlas and FFTW, already installed.
+The `l2copenblas.yml` file in the root folder will then make sure that the codespace creates a conda environment with all necessary dependencies, including OpenBlas and FFTW, already installed.
 Just press the codespace button and wait awhile for the environment to build.
-Then enable the environment and run some tests or test the executable `l2c`
+Then enable the environment and run some tests or test the executable `l2c`.
+In the terminal of the codespace you can for example recreate all figures and table in the [paper](https://github.com/mikaem/SISC-Legendre-to-Chebyshev/blob/main/FMM_paper.pdf):

-     bash # Create new terminal that is set up to run l2c cd src
+     bash # Create a new bash terminal that is set up to run l2c cd src
      l2c -N1000 -d2 # runs a forward and backward transform and computes the error for an array of length 1000 meson test -C build # runs all the tests